cebartling/invest-guru/experiments/InvestGuruPrototype1/blog_posts/part1.md

 ## The technology stack

-- Python 3.7 as the AWS Lambda runtime
+- Python 3.7 for the AWS Lambda runtime
 - Serverless Framework
 - AWS AppSync for the hosted GraphQL engine
 - AWS DynamoDB for the data store